vexide/vex-sdk/packages/vex-sdk-vexcode/README.md

-# vex-sdk-download
+# vex-sdk-vexcode

-A build script helper to download and link to official SDKs from VEX.
+A build script helper to download and link to official VEXcode SDKs.

-This package provides a simple helper function for downloading and linking to official proprietary runtime SDKs distributed by VEX from Rust `build.rs` scripts.
+This package provides a simple helper function for downloading and linking to proprietary VEXcode runtime SDKs distributed by VEX from Rust `build.rs` scripts.

 > [!NOTE]
 > SDKs distributed by VEX are proprietary software with limitations regarding ownership and distribution.
 Please familiarize yourself with these terms in VEX's [software EULA](https://www.vexrobotics.com/software-eula) and the `license.pdf` file included in VEX's' SDK.